pyx-project/pyx/manual/axis.rst

    for an bar axis and *linkpainter* is used as the painter, when automatic link axes are created by the :meth:`createlinked` method.

+   *epsilon* allows for small overshoots of subaxis data conversion to graph coordinates.
+Data exceeding the range will be skipped (i.e. silently ignored).
+   *epsilon* might be set to ``None`` to disable this check, which however should be used with care as data will be placed out of bound of the selected subaxis.

 .. class:: nestedbar(subaxes=None, defaultsubaxis=bar(dist=0, painter=None, linkpainter=None), dist=0.5, firstdist=None, lastdist=None, title=None, reverse=0, painter=painter.bar(), linkpainter=painter.linkedbar())